 Committed to Personal Growth

-Side projects run in our blood, and we’re always trading techniques.
+Side projects run in our blood, and we’re always learning on the side.

-At Monograph, you have to work on a side project.
-If you don’t want to, expect us to encourage you to and even put some pressure on you by buying you a domain.
 To us, side projects are canaries in the coal mine.
 The company benefits from your working on a side project just as much as you do, and truthfully, all of our SEO mastery has come from our side projects.
-We have a 4-day workweek so that there can be an abundance of side projects.
+We have a 4-day workweek so that there can be an abundance of creative time.
 Here are some:

 Wears Many Hats